rabbibotton/clog/OCICL.md

 ocicl setup > init
 ocicl install clog
 ```
+Note: run frequenlty oclicl latest to get the latest version of clog

 Note for Windows: unzip https://rabbibotton.github.io/clog/clogframe.zip for
                   needed dlls in directory.
-You may also need to add to sbcl
+You will also need to add to sbcl
                   --eval "(setf asdf:*compile-file-failure-behaviour* :warn)"

-to use sbcl any time in your own ocicl world use:
+To use sbcl any time in your own ocicl world use:
 ```
 sbcl --userinit init
 ```